 This database provides information on environmentally related taxes, fees and charges, tradable permit systems, deposit refund systems, environmentally motivated subsidies and voluntary approaches used in environmental policy in OECD member countries and a number of other countries.
 Developed in co-operation between the OECD and the European Environment Agency.

 Forum 2016, entitled Productive economies, Inclusive societies will be organised around the 3 cross-cutting themes of the OECD Week: inclusive growth and productivity, innovation and the digital economy, and international collaboration for implementing international agreements (COP21 and the Sustainable Development Goals) and standards (BEPS and automatic exchange of information).

-France has the 6th highest tax wedge among the 34 OECD member countries in 2015, compared with the 5th highest position in 2014.
-The average single worker in France faced a tax wedge of 48.5% in 2015, compared with the OECD average of 35.9%.
+France has the 5th highest tax wedge among the 34 OECD member countries in 2015.
+The country occupied the same position in 2014.
+The average single worker in France faced a tax wedge of 48.5% in 2015 compared with the OECD average of 35.9%.

 English, PDF, 106kb

 The tax burden in France increased by 0.2 percentage points from 45.0% to 45.2% in 2014.
 The corresponding figures for the OECD average were an increase of 0.2 percentage points from 34.2% to 34.4%.

 "We need to reform international finance so that it plays its essential role in supporting economic activity -- and does not provoke another systemic crisis.
 But we have to ask ourselves, do we have the right global governance mechanisms to address these issues in an effective way? " said A. Gurría at colloque on “Refondation du système monétaire et financier international”.

 Singapore has today signed a protocol with France that brings the two countries’ to bilateral tax treaty into line with the OECD standard on transparency and exchange of information for tax purposes.